-Rapid treatment for some types of glaucoma can delay their progression.
+Rapid treatment for some types of glaucoma can delay its progression.
 Effective treatment for glaucoma involves the use of drugs or surgical procedures that prevent progressive optic nerve damage.
-The only method of accomplishing this is by lowering intraocular pressure (IOP).
+The only method of accomplishing this is by lowering intraocular pressure.
 There are various conventional ways to treat the disease, including:

 You may be prescribed oral medications or eye drops in the early stages of the disease.
 Prescription eye drops decrease the amount of fluid your eye produces and/or improve the way fluid drains from your eyes.

 Oral medications or prescription eye drops can lower eye pressure, but can sometimes cause varying side effects, including headaches, slowed breathing, eye stinging, metallic taste, tingling in the toes and fingers, nearsightedness, dim vision, blurry vision, changes in the pigment of the eyelids or eyelashes, impotence, fatigues, dry mouth or high or low blood pressure.